rikedyp/DCMS-old/docs/install.md

 Next create the database `dyalog_cms`, create user `dcms` and grant privileges.

 You'll want to generate a secure password some how.
-That password should be used in the next step when creating the user `dcms`, and also pasted into **secrets/secrets.json5** which is shown below.
+That password should be used in the next step when creating the user `dcms`, and also set as an environment variable before launching the service.

 ```bash
 sudo mariadb -u root -p